Top.Mail.Ru

 ARROWS OF TIME

-The answer is "Impossible" - that's what the 'arrow of time' concept means.
-Is it possible to travel back to the past in your thoughts and dreams?
-Yes, of course, and everyone can.
-A while ago, being deep in thoughts about the new and nameless piece, Konstantin Chaykin decided to return to 2005 in his memories.
-It was the moment when he refused to continue working on the unfinished project of a table clock with a tourbillon, perpetual calendar, and a fuse-chain transmission.
-Instead, he developed the unexpected idea of a clock with a mechanical Orthodox Easter date indicator, which completely absorbed the master.
+The answer is: “Impossible” – that is what the concept of the ‘arrow of time’ means.
+Is it possible to travel back in time in your thoughts and dreams?
+Yes, of course, and anyone can.
+Some time ago, when Konstantin Chaykin was thinking about the new, nameless piece, he decided to go back to 2005 in his memories.
+Back then, he refused to continue working on the project of a table clock with a tourbillon, perpetual calendar and fusee and chain transmission.
+Instead, he developed the unexpected idea of a clock with a mechanical orthodox Easter date display, which completely captivated him.

-Then the desire to invent something new, to embrace the unknown turned the watchmaker away from the development of traditional clocks and watches.
-However, recently, in the autumn of 2021, Konstantin Chaykin returned to the abandoned project to construct it, using the knowledge, experience, and skills he acquired.
-The 'arrow of time' concept does not allow one to turn back time, but a real master can bring wonders to pass in his imagination, including reversing the flow of time and returning to bygone days.
+The desire to invent something new and break new ground prompted the watchmaker to turn away from developing clocks and watches with traditional complications.
+However, in the fall of 2021, Konstantin Chaykin returned to the abandoned project to redesign it with the knowledge, experience and skills he had acquired.
+The concept of the ‘arrow of time’ does not allow to turn back time, but a real master can work wonders in his imagination, including reversing the flow of time and returning to past times.

 PRODUCTION

-For the Arrows of Time clock, Konstantin Chaykin invented a brand-new construction for winding the hands by a vertical shaft, which once again demonstrates how the 'arrow of time' concept works: the ratchet built into this device allows the owner to wind the hands only in a forward direction.
-When you rotate the special horizontal wheel installed under the dial, the hands do not turn in the opposite direction, since the ratchet is being activated at the same time.
-Even though the owner might rotate this wheel in the wrong direction from time to time - the clock will not break, and it is a pleasure to listen to the clear sounds of a working ratchet.
+For the Arrows of Time clock, Konstantin Chaykin invented a new construction for adjusting the hands, which once again demonstrates how the concept of the 'arrow of time' works: The ratchet built into the winding gear only allows the owner to advance the hands.
+Even if the owner turns this wheel in the wrong direction from time to time – the clock will not break, and it is a pleasure to listen to the clear sounds of a working ratchet.

 MOVEMENT

-The idea to give the new clock the name "Arrows of Time" came to Konstantin Chaykin at the very moment when he decided to provide all nine indicators on the dial with hands of one design.
-Although the traditions of watchmaking do not prohibit this particular choice, watchmakers rarely equip the dial with a complicated set of hands made in an identical style.
-In Russian, the words “watch hand” and “arrow” are of the same origin, so the master decided to emphasize this fact using his design genius: the “shaft” of each hand is made of blue-steel, the faceted tip is made of steel decorated with fine longitudinal polishing.
-Of course, the finishing of each hand is performed manually, as well as the finishing of all other elements. .
-The clock is offered in an Art Deco style case, which is decorated with panels made of the walnut tree.
+The idea of giving the clock the name “Arrows of Time” came to Konstantin Chaykin at the very moment when he decided to give all nine indications on the dial similarly designed hands.
+Although the traditions of watchmaking do not prohibit this particular choice, watchmakers rarely equip the dial with a complicated set of hands made in the same style.
+In Russian, the words “watch hand” and “arrow” have the same origin, so the master decided to emphasize this fact in his own style by making the shaft of each hand from blued steel and the faceted tip from stainless steel with a fine straight grinding.
+Of course, each hand is finished by hand, just like all the other parts of the clock.
+The clock is offered in an Art Deco-style metal and glass case decorated with walnut panels.

 PHOTO GALLERY